9 common mistakes in the management of the resource planning

 How to choose the right resource planning tool?
 What criteria should you consider when looking to purchase the right resource planning tool for your business?
 Read this article to find out what is most important when choosing your resource management solution.

-6. Do not update resource planning regularly
+6. Not updating the resource planning regularly

 The resource planning tools allows you to plan resources, optimize workloads and ensure the quality of projects by positioning the most relevant expertise on each project.
 But it is necessary to go further in the analysis.
 Without a comparison of the differences between what was achieved and what was resource planning, it is impossible to understand the reasons for a financial gap between what was planned and what was achieved.
 There is no point in doing a financial analysis at the end of the period without being able to make this comparison, to understand where the variance comes from, in number of days and in value.